Andrei Borissov

-Andrei Borissov (born 1 August 1969 in Tallinn, Estonia) is an Estonian football coach and former professional footballer.
+Andrei Borissov (born 1 August 1969 in Tallinn) is an Estonian football coach and former professional footballer.
 He played the position of midfielder and is 1.77 m tall and weighs 76 kg.
 Borissov is the former member of the Estonia national football team, with 14 caps to his name.

 From 2009 Borissov has been acting as a playing coach in Ajax Lasnamäe, FC Infonet, Tartu SK 10 and Maardu Linnameeskond, mostly in Esiliiga.
 In August 2018, According to the reports, Borissov was selected as the best coach in June and July.